zenstackhq/zenstack-docs/blog/openapi/index.md

 date: 2023-03-18
 ---

-# Building a Secure Database-centric OpenAPI In 15 Minutes
+# Building a Secure Database-Centric OpenAPI in 15 Minutes

 If you are a developer who is familiar with RESTful APIs, you might have heard of [OpenAPI](https://swagger.io/specification/).
 It is a specification for describing RESTful APIs in format readable for both human and machine.
-Building a public-facing OpenAPI include three tasks:
+Building a public-facing OpenAPI includes three tasks:

 1. Authoring an OpenAPI specification which serves as the contract between the API provider and the API consumer.
 1. Implementing the API endpoints based on the specification.